SirMetathyst/zinc/README.md

     // does the group have an entity? group1.HasEntity(id)

+    // does the component exist for entity ok := atom.HasPosition(id)

+    // delete the position component
+    atom.DeletePosition(id)

     // will return a entity group that has position but not velocity component group2 := atom.Group(atom.AllOf(components.PositionKey).NoneOf(components.VelocityKey))
 }